 - Management agreements made by a local housing authority and a tenant management organisation, (TMO), or a body established under s2 of the Local Government Act 2000;

 - An agreement between a holding company and its subsidiary, or between subsidiaries of the same holding company (the definitions following those in the Companies Act 1985);

-- An agreement for less than five years which was entered into at a point when there were no tenants or leaseholders at the property (for example, on a new development);
+- An agreement for less than five years which was entered into at a point when there were no tenants or leaseholders at the property such as on a new development;

 - An agreement exceeding twelve months which was entered into before 31st October 2003 (even if there are more than twelve months of the contractual term to go).

 The s20 process is completely unworkable for our block so we have ensured works do not exceed either threshold.
 I know this is somewhat ironic in that this legislation has been introduced over time to prevent large freeholders from making money out of unnecessary (and unexplained) works but tyhis is the whole point, We are not money-grabbing freeholders but a small RMC, who took on around 20 years of historical neglect from the previous incumbents when nobody else would.
 Now, as then, the majority of our flats remain sublet and whilst it would be a big risk in using any contractors other than the tried and trusted ones we have used over the years, it would be a major risk if we accepted a quote from these quarters.
 Why?
 Because these leaseholder landlords would simply want to make money and we’ve seen (and documented) the quality of repairs to a number of their flat interiors.
 Some of the same repairs have been carried out repeatedly so it would be foolhardy to entrust the exterior to them!